bayush11/Caltech_SURF_2023/README.md

-reorder the steps to make sense make sure to explain other .py files instead of mainly just table_creator.py explain the code better and make it more organized
+reorder the steps to make sense make sure to explain other .py files instead of mainly just table_creator.py explain the code better and make it more organized put comments at the top of each script to explain the script itself put comments in the lines as well delete commeneted code

 Take out any unnecessary code